Permeable paving: Single-sized aggregate

 Single-sized aggregate without any binder, e.g. loose gravel, stone-chippings, is another alternative.
 Although it can only be safely used in walkways and very low-speed, low-traffic settings, e.g. car-parks and drives, its potential cumulative area is great.

 Porous turf

 Porous turf, if properly constructed, can be used for occasional parking like that at churches and stadia.
 Plastic turf reinforcing grids can be used to support the increased load.
 Living turf transpires water, actively counteracting the "heat island" with what appears to be a green open lawn.

 Permeable interlocking concrete pavements

 Permeable interlocking concrete pavements are concrete units with open, permeable spaces between the units.
+More recently manufacturers have introduced styles with smaller joint allowing for better ADA compliance and still capturing a significant amount of stormwater.
 They give an architectural appearance, and can bear both light and heavy traffic, particularly interlocking concrete pavers, excepting high-volume or high-speed roads.
 Some products are polymer-coated and have an entirely porous face.

 Permeable clay brick pavements

 Permeable clay brick pavements are fired clay brick units with open, permeable spaces between the units.
 Clay pavers provide a durable surface that allows stormwater runoff to permeate through the joints.